- Completion in a minimum of two years and maximum of four years

 - Courses taught by renowned professors with strong regional business and industry experience

 - Modular structure, with each module lasting about five weeks to allow students to concentrate on one course at a time

 - Opportunity to spend a semester at London Business School or Columbia Business School

 Accounting for Business Decisions

-The main objective of this course is to promote an in-depth understanding of fundamental accounting concepts and practices as well as to enhance your ability to apply such concepts to make intelligent managerial decisions.
-This course is not designed for accounting professionals.
-Rather, it focuses on managers’ need to understand and interpret financial information in various decision-making contexts.
-That is, financial skills and accounting information are taught in this course as an enabler and driver of the management decision-making process.
-Topics included in this course will not only focus on the technical aspects of accounting in terms of how financial information is formulated, but also on why such information is relevant to the management of a firm.
-In addition, the course covers the essential financial statement analysis skills and cost management issues which go beyond typical financial accounting topics.
+The main objective of this course is to promote an in-depth understanding of fundamental accounting concepts and practices as well as to enhance your ability to apply such concepts in various decision-making contexts.
+Topics covered in this course include not only technical aspects of accounting in terms of how financial information is prepared, but also reasoning for why such information is relevant to the management of a firm.
+In addition, the course covers essential financial statement analysis skills and cost management issues, which go beyond typical financial accounting topics.